e2immu/e2immu-site/content/docs/start/introduction.md

 Welcome to the _e2immu_ documentation.

-We recommend [The Road to Immutability →](/docs/road-to-immutability.html) as a first introduction to the analyser.
-This document is also available as PDF in the [Immutability →]({{< relref "immutability" >}}) section.
+We recommend [The Road to Immutability →](/docs/road-to-immutability.html) as a first introduction to the project.
+This document is also available as PDF in the [Concepts →]({{< relref "concepts" >}}) section.

 All downloads (sources, jars) can be found on _e2immu_'s [GitHub page →](https://github.com/e2immu).

+The _e2immu_ project tries to be two things at the same time:

+* it aspires to be **educational**: large software projects are easier to maintain when code is highly compartimentalised.
+Knowing where modifications to objects take place is crucial. _e2immu_ introduces simple concepts such as _containers_, _eventually immutable_, and _effectively immutable_ classes to help you manage modification better.

+* at the same time, it provides a **static code analyser** to help you enforce the use of these concepts in your code base.

 ## Timeline

-_e2immu_ is not ready yet.
+**The _e2immu_ analyser is not ready yet**.
 While all concepts are stable, the analyser is not robust enough yet to be applied in production settings.

-We try to adhere to the following timing:
+The following schedule may prove to be realistic:

 * 1st May 2021: open source release
 * 1st August 2021: alpha release, one IDE plugin working